Arts and crafts bring joy to vulnerable children in WA during pandemic

 Years later, now at GIVIT, Sarah is working towards ensuring vulnerable children have the essentials they need.

 GIVIT works with the Warriapendi Child and Parent Centre which supports refugees, migrants and Indigenous families within Balga.
 They provide early years programs to families at the centre, but due to COVID-19 have moved to an online version of playgroup.
 Not all of the families who regularly visit the centre have basic craft equipment to complete activities at home.
 The centre used GIVIT to request 40 craft scissors, glue sticks, coloured pencil sets and pencil sharpeners.
 GIVIT was able to use donated funds to purchase these items, which were then turned into little packs to send home to families.

 This small gesture will mean so much to the children and families who will now have the equipment to do activities that promote learning, connection, creativity and joy.

 Want to give a leg up to a fellow Aussie during this pandemic?
-Discover what donations are needed via our COVID-19 appeal.
+Discover what's needed via our COVID-19 Appeal.